project-oak/hafnium-verification/docs/GettingStarted.md

 make PROJECT=<project_name>
 ```

-The compiled image can be found under `out/<project>`, for example the QEMU image is at
+The compiled image can be found under `out/<project>`, for example the QEMU
-at `out/reference/qemu_aarch64_clang/hafnium.bin`.
+image is at `out/reference/qemu_aarch64_clang/hafnium.bin`.

 ## Running on QEMU